Stop Building Worthless Software

 Here is the uncomfortable truth I learned after burning cash on three B2C startups:

-The easier it is to build, the harder it is to sell.
+The easier it is to start, the harder it is to build value.

 Let me be crystal clear: You can still make money.